mjchao/Chatroom/README.md

 2. Open login.html in your browser.
 3. Login with your desired display name.

 And you can use the chatroom.

+This chatroom has been tested with Internet Explorer 10, Firefox v.
+37.0.2, and Google Chrome v.
+42.0.2311.135 m.

-I will try to figure out how to get the websockets to connect to remote machines.
+I will also try to figure out how to get the websockets to connect to remote machines.